confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

   List<ColumnType> columnTypes();

-  KsqlArray values();

   /**
-   * Whether the value for a particular column of the Row is null.
+   * Returns the values (data) in this row, represented as a {@link KsqlArray}.
    *
-   * @param columnIndex index of column (1-indexed).
+   * <p>Returned values are JSON types which means numeric columns are not necessarily typed in
+   * accordance with {@link #columnTypes}.
+For example, a {@code BIGINT} field will be typed as an
+   * integer rather than a long, if the numeric value fits into an integer.
+   *
-   * @return whether the column value is null.
+   * @return the values
    */
-  boolean isNull(int columnIndex);
+  KsqlArray values();

   /**
-   * Whether the value for a particular column of the Row is null.
+   * Returns the data in this row represented as a {@link KsqlObject} where keys are column names
+   * and values are column values.
    *
-   * @param columnName name of column.
-   * @return whether the column value is null.
+   * @return the data
    */
-  boolean isNull(String columnName);
+  KsqlObject asObject();

   /**
-   * Get the value for a particular column of the Row as an Object.
+   * Returns whether the value for a particular column of the {@code Row} is null.
    *
+   * @param columnIndex index of column (1-indexed)
+   * @return whether the column value is null
+   * @throws IndexOutOfBoundsException if the index is invalid */ boolean isNull(int columnIndex);

+  /**
+   * Returns whether the value for a particular column of the {@code Row} is null.
+   *
+   * @param columnName name of column
+   * @return whether the column value is null
+   * @throws IllegalArgumentException if the column name is invalid */ boolean isNull(String columnName);

+  /**
+   * Returns the value for a particular column of the {@code Row} as an {@code Object}.
+   *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws IndexOutOfBoundsException if the index is invalid */
   Object getValue(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as an Object.
+   * Returns the value for a particular column of the {@code Row} as an {@code Object}.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws IllegalArgumentException if the column name is invalid */
   Object getValue(String columnName);

   /**
-   * Get the value for a particular column of the Row as a string.
+   * Returns the value for a particular column of the {@code Row} as a string.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a string
+   * @throws IndexOutOfBoundsException if the index is invalid */
   String getString(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as a string.
+   * Returns the value for a particular column of the {@code Row} as a string.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a string
+   * @throws IllegalArgumentException if the column name is invalid */
   String getString(String columnName);

   /**
-   * Get the value for a particular column of the Row as an integer.
+   * Returns the value for a particular column of the {@code Row} as an integer.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IndexOutOfBoundsException if the index is invalid */
-  Integer getInt(int columnIndex);
+  Integer getInteger(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as an integer.
+   * Returns the value for a particular column of the {@code Row} as an integer.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IllegalArgumentException if the column name is invalid */
-  Integer getInt(String columnName);
+  Integer getInteger(String columnName);

   /**
-   * Get the value for a particular column of the Row as a long.
+   * Returns the value for a particular column of the {@code Row} as a long.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IndexOutOfBoundsException if the index is invalid */
   Long getLong(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as a long.
+   * Returns the value for a particular column of the {@code Row} as a long.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IllegalArgumentException if the column name is invalid */
   Long getLong(String columnName);

   /**
-   * Get the value for a particular column of the Row as a double.
+   * Returns the value for a particular column of the {@code Row} as a double.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IndexOutOfBoundsException if the index is invalid */
   Double getDouble(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as a double.
+   * Returns the value for a particular column of the {@code Row} as a double.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IllegalArgumentException if the column name is invalid */
   Double getDouble(String columnName);

   /**
-   * Get the value for a particular column of the Row as a boolean.
+   * Returns the value for a particular column of the {@code Row} as a boolean.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a boolean
+   * @throws IndexOutOfBoundsException if the index is invalid */
   Boolean getBoolean(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as a boolean.
+   * Returns the value for a particular column of the {@code Row} as a boolean.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a boolean
+   * @throws IllegalArgumentException if the column name is invalid */
   Boolean getBoolean(String columnName);

   /**
-   * Get the value for a particular column of the Row as a decimal.
+   * Returns the value for a particular column of the {@code Row} as a {@code BigDecimal}.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IndexOutOfBoundsException if the index is invalid */
   BigDecimal getDecimal(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as a decimal.
+   * Returns the value for a particular column of the {@code Row} as a {@code BigDecimal}.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value is not a {@code Number}
+   * @throws IllegalArgumentException if the column name is invalid */
   BigDecimal getDecimal(String columnName);

   /**
-   * Get the value for a particular column of the Row as a KsqlObject.
+   * Returns the value for a particular column of the {@code Row} as a {@link KsqlObject}.
-   * Useful for MAP and STRUCT column types.
+   * Useful for {@code MAP} and {@code STRUCT} column types.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value cannot be converted to a map
+   * @throws IndexOutOfBoundsException if the index is invalid */
   KsqlObject getKsqlObject(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as a KsqlObject.
+   * Returns the value for a particular column of the {@code Row} as a {@link KsqlObject}.
-   * Useful for MAP and STRUCT column types.
+   * Useful for {@code MAP} and {@code STRUCT} column types.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value cannot be converted to a map
+   * @throws IllegalArgumentException if the column name is invalid */
   KsqlObject getKsqlObject(String columnName);

   /**
-   * Get the value for a particular column of the Row as a KsqlArray.
-Useful for ARRAY column types.
+   * Returns the value for a particular column of the {@code Row} as a {@link KsqlArray}.
+   * Useful for {@code ARRAY} column types.
    *
-   * @param columnIndex index of column (1-indexed).
+   * @param columnIndex index of column (1-indexed)
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value cannot be converted to a list
+   * @throws IndexOutOfBoundsException if the index is invalid */
   KsqlArray getKsqlArray(int columnIndex);

   /**
-   * Get the value for a particular column of the Row as a KsqlArray.
-Useful for ARRAY column types.
+   * Returns the value for a particular column of the {@code Row} as a {@link KsqlArray}.
+   * Useful for {@code ARRAY} column types.
    *
-   * @param columnName name of column.
+   * @param columnName name of column
-   * @return column value.
+   * @return column value
-   */
+   * @throws ClassCastException if the column value cannot be converted to a list
+   * @throws IllegalArgumentException if the column name is invalid */
   KsqlArray getKsqlArray(String columnName);
 }